 Brad recommends his coffee be consumed within a few weeks of roasting.
 “It’s a surprisingly simple roasting plan – select the finest beans and preserve the flavours of origin in the cup.
 It’s about the taste.
 This is small batch coffee at its best”.
 After a day at work Brad can wander down to the cellar door at Singlefile and relax with a glass of fine wine, but it’s the coffee that he gets up for in the morning.

-Head to Singlefile’s The Cellar Café to experience the single origin flavours of Stash Coffee, purchase the beans through the Singlefile website.
-For October only, Singlefile members can get free shipping on 250g bags.
+Head to Singlefile’s Cellar Door to experience the single origin flavours of Stash Coffee, and you can purchase the beans through their website.
 Purchases over $40 always attract free shipping.
 Sign up to receive Stash Coffee’s newsletter by emailing email@example.com or visit www.stashcoffee.com.au